 The work team works if:

 – Productive meetings are held.
-After each meeting, the attendees know well what steps to follow and feel that their presence and participation was important.
+After each meeting, the attendees know what steps to follow and they feel that their presence and participation was important.
 Meetings are very important as they generate new ideas and strategies to achieve the goal.

-– When decisions are supported and agreed.
+– When decisions are supported and agreed upon.